freelawproject/free.law/README.md

 ## Generating HTML Content from Markdown Files

-With your virtual env activated, run a command like:
+If you want to see your worn, activate your virtualenv if you're using one, then run a command like:

     pelican content -s pelicanconf.py -d -r

-This will use the development settings to delete the output directory before recreating it and will auto-reload whenever you change your content.
+This will use the development settings to delete the output directory before recreating it, and will automatically regenerate the content whenever it changes.
+Once the generation is done, the content is in the `output` directory.
+If you're writing a draft, it will be in the `drafts` folder.

 Feel free to look at the other options the `pelican` command provides.

 ## Running a development server

-Activate your virtualenv, change into the `output` directory, then run:
+To see the content in Firefox or Chrome or whatever, activate your virtualenv if you're using one, change into the `output` directory, then run:

     python -m pelican.server

-You'll find you have a server running on port 8000.
+That will run a little server on your laptop, and with it running you can go to http://localhost:8000, where you'll find you have a server running on port 8000.

 ## Tweaking the default theme